 Jeffrey Lacker took office as president on August 1, 2004, as the seventh chief executive of the Fifth District Federal Reserve Bank.
 He was a voting member of the Federal Open Market Committee in 2012, 2009 and 2006.

 Mr. Lacker is the author of numerous articles in professional journals on monetary, financial and payment economics, and he has presented his work at universities and central banks worldwide.
-From 1992–1993 he taught at The College of William and Mary, and in 1997, he was a visiting scholar at the Swiss National Bank.
+From 1992 through 1993, he taught at The College of William and Mary, and in 1997, he was a visiting scholar at the Swiss National Bank.

 Mr. Lacker is a member of the executive committee of Venture Richmond and serves as director for the boards of the Council for Economic Education, the World Affairs Council of Greater Richmond and Richmond’s Future.
-He is also a member of the advisory board of ROSMY and serves on the University of Richmond board of trustees.
+He is also a member of the advisory boards of ROSMY and Junior Achievement of Central Virginia, and serves on the University of Richmond board of trustees.
 He and his wife, Lisa Halberstadt, have two sons, Benjamin and Daniel.